ARMmbed/mbed-access-point/README.md

 #### Using the prebuilt image

-The prebuilt image for Raspberry Pi 2B contains the necessary modules and packages to convert a Raspberry Pi into an OpenWrt-based Linux Router.
+The prebuilt image for Raspberry Pi contains the necessary modules and packages to create an OpenWrt-based Linux Router.

 The current version of mbed Access Point requires IPv6 support in the backbone network to set up end-to-end communication (Thread/6LoWPAN end nodes talking to [mbed Device Connector](https://connector.mbed.com/)) because tunneling support is not yet available.
 However, the image includes a default [ULA](https://tools.ietf.org/html/rfc4193) prefix `fd00:db80::/64`, which enables the device to set up a Thread/6LoWPAN network without IPv6 support.
 In this configuration, Thread/6LoWPAN end nodes can only communicate with mbed Access Point.

 To use the prebuilt image:

+1. Download the mbed Access Point [image](binaries/openwrt-mbedap-v3.0.0-3-gccf7c85a88-brcm2708-bcm2709-rpi-2-ext4-sdcard.img.gz) for Raspberry Pi 2B.
-1. Download the mbed Access Point [image](binaries/openwrt-mbedap-v3.0.0-brcm2708-bcm2709-rpi-2-ext4-sdcard.img).
+1. Download the mbed Access Point [image](binaries/openwrt-mbedap-v3.0.0-3-gccf7c85a88-brcm2708-bcm2710-rpi-3-ext4-sdcard.img.gz) for Raspberry Pi 3.
 2. Install the image on a micro-SD card.
 This [link](https://www.raspberrypi.org/documentation/installation/installing-images/) provides step by step instructions.
 3. Insert the micro-SD card into the Raspberry Pi's micro-SD card slot.

-If you are happy with the image provided in the repository, which contains the default configuration, then you can skip the next section and go to [prepare the mbed border router](#prepare-the-mbed-border-router).
+If you are OK with the default configuration provided in the image then you can skip the next section and go to [prepare the mbed border router](#prepare-the-mbed-border-router).

 #### Generating an image from source